-The next step is to ask for volunteers interested in working on this event.
-Students should be charged with the responsibility of conducting research for your proposed event.
 Consult University calendars (including academic calendars and Point) and other planning sources on campus, conduct Google research to learn more about your proposed event, see if similar events have been planned elsewhere (particularly at other colleges) and consult the records of your own organization to determine if similar programs may have been offered in the past.

 Virtually every event can be strengthened through collaboration with other organizations on campus.
-In considering your idea, are there other groups who are likely to have a mutually shared interest in the goals for your event?
+In considering your idea, are there other groups or departments who are likely to have a mutually shared interest in the goals for your event?
 Are there opportunities for unexpected collaborations that could further strengthen the campus community?
 Could the content of the event be more fully explored by bringing in groups commonly thought to hold opposing views?
 As a University, we hope to promote an environment that encourages a free exchange of ideas in a respectful manner.
 This is often best achieved by bringing in collaborators who can help you refine your own ideas and provide challenging counter points for the audience to consider.

 Take a look at our general event checklist to use as a basis for planning your event.
 Visit the Checklist tab for more detailed lists to help you plan outdoor events, study breaks, concerts, or events with speakers or DJs.